GoogleChrome/chrome-app-codelab/lab5_data/README.md

     }
     ```

+5. Check the results by reloading the app: open the app, right-click and select Reload App.
+You can now drag files into the Todo list.

+> Note: If you get stuck and want to see the app in action,
+go to `chrome://extensions`, load the unpacked [2_drop_files](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab5_data/2_drop_files) app,
+and launch the app from a new tab.

 # Challenge:
 The current code only saves the file reference, but it doesn't open the file.
 Using the [HTML5 Filesystem API](http://www.html5rocks.com/en/tutorials/file/filesystem/), save the file contents in a sandboxed filesystem.
-When the TODO item is archived, remove the corresponding file from the sandboxed filesystem.
-Add an "open" link on each TODO that has an associated file.
+When the Todo item is archived, remove the corresponding file from the sandboxed filesystem.
+Add an "open" link on each Todo that has an associated file.
 When the item is clicked and the file exists in the sandboxed filesystem, use the Chrome app [Filesystem extension](http://developer.chrome.com/apps/fileSystem.html) to request a writable FileEntry from the user.
 Save the file data from the sandboxed filesystem into that entry.

 > Tip: managing file entries using the raw HTML5 Filesystem API is not trivial.
 You might want to use a wrapper library, like Eric Bidelman's [filer.js](https://github.com/ebidel/filer.js).